-Buck Knives is a 4th generation family-owned business.
-Chuck and CJ Buck interact with customers on a weekly basis and, just as with Chuck's father and grandfather, they are committed to ensuring that Buck Knives is delivering on the promises it makes to its customers, community and employees.
+Yes, Buck Knives is a 4th generation family-owned business.
+CJ Buck interacts with customers on a weekly basis and just as his father and grandfather did, he is committed to ensuring that Buck Knives is delivering on the promises it makes to its customers, community, and employees.

 You'll find Buck Knives in retail stores, catalogs, online and at other resellers nationally and internationally.
 If your local retailer doesn't carry Buck, encourage them to do so.
 To find a dealer near you, check out our Dealer Locator

 You can also purchase Buck Knives online through our website.

 Please call 800-326-2825 and ask for Dealer Services or email email@example.com.

 For over 110 years we have been exploring the best materials, scrutinizing our designs and refining our processes.
 We inspire and encourage our craftsmen to maintain a passion to preserve the enduring legacy of building knives that can withstand hard use and still hold an edge.
 We also back them up with our Forever Warranty.
 This company and our products have survived generations as we continue to take pride in hard work, integrity, quality and craftsmanship.